Who am I

 Since I have a creative background as an Industrial Designer and professional software including Adobe Creative Suite, I can produce high-quality content of all kinds of content; stories and video content, but also graphic content, imagery, t-shirt designs, posters.
 I even design and produce accessories for bikepacking and indoor training using my 3D Printer.

-I’m a good storyteller and writer and public speaker and I’ve created a variety of ride related things that I think are interesting and decent.
+I like storytelling, writing and public speaking and I’ve created a variety of ride related things that I think are interesting and decent for sharing.
 A few online docs about Fatbiking, a few drone videos, many social media posts including Pinkbike user content, and lots of online graphics.
 I have a sizeable list of my own topics to work on that I know will help to get people excited about riding, equipment and travel.

 I am active on online with Facebook, Instagram, Strava, and increasingly Trainer Road and Zwift forums.
-I've included links to a variety of stuff and some images at the bottom of this document. you can check out one example, the Guide to Fatbike Tire Pressure below:
+I've included links to a variety of stuff and some images at the bottom of this document. you can check out some examples below or at the Ride Ottawa Blog.

 Ride Ottawa Partners